Write

 Text formatting

-You can format text (eg. titles, italics, lists, etc.) using the Markdown syntax.
+You can format text (eg. titles, italics, lists, etc.) using the Markdown syntax as defined in Pandoc.
 You can find a lot of resources on the web to learn Markdown, like this tutorial.
 Don’t worry, it will only take you a couple of minutes.

 Example